Skip to content

 Storage Layer

-Readers use tiered access: if data is within local WAL retention it is served from WAL/cache; otherwise historical data is streamed from cloud objects (using Raft-replicated metadata) and seamlessly handed off to the WAL tail.
+Readers use tiered access: if data is within local WAL coverage it is served from WAL/cache; otherwise historical data is streamed from durable segments and seamlessly handed off to the WAL tail.

 Non-Reliable Dispatch